phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 833681
+#Total Number of Tweets: 1782827
-#Number of Clinton Tweets: 554311
+#Number of Trump Tweets: 834322
-#Number of Sanders Tweets: 226565
+#Number of Clinton Tweets: 554570
-#Number of Rubio Tweets: 223779
+#Number of Sanders Tweets: 226733
-#Number of Carson Tweets: 138609
+#Number of Rubio Tweets: 223917
-#Number of Bush Tweets: 95686
+#Number of Carson Tweets: 138773
-#Total Number of Tweets:
+#Number of Bush Tweets: 95801
 ---